devProAbhi/MLcodefromScratch/README.md

 The following machine learning algorithms are included in this repository:

-- Linear Regression
+- Linear Regression (also with L1 and L2 Regularization)
 - Logistic Regression
 - k-Nearest Neighbors (k-NN)
+- C-Nearest Neighbors (C-NN)
 - Decision Trees
 - Random Forest
 - Support Vector Machines (SVM)
 - Principal Component Analysis (PCA)
 - Neural Networks (Multi-Layer Perceptron)
+- Hierarchical Agglomerative Clustering
-- And more...
+- KMeans Clustering

 Each algorithm is organized into its own directory and includes detailed explanations, comments, and Jupyter notebooks for easy experimentation.